NJIB/TriviaGame/README.md

 The player is then given the option to select the number of questions he/she would like to answer.

-Upon selecting the mode, the start buttons and menus are hidden and the game displays a question followed by 4 multiple-choice answers - one is correct, 3 are incorrect.
+Upon selecting the mode, the start buttons and menus are hidden and the game displays a randomly selected question, followed by 4 multiple-choice answers - one is correct, 3 are incorrect.

 The player selects his/her choice by clicking on the appropriate flag.